0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 |:---:|
 |{{< imagelink src=/img/merkury_smart_plug/plug_cut1.jpg link=/img/merkury_smart_plug/plug_cut1.jpg >}}|

-We can see on the back of this chipset a few interesting labeled contacts such as two pair of `RX/TX`, a `VBAT`, as well as `GND`.
+We can see on the back of this chipset a few interesting, labeled contacts such as two pair of `RX/TX`, a `VBAT`, as well as `GND`.
 These are what we will be utilizing for communication and flashing of the controller.

-On the front of the chipset we see it is labeld as `Model: WB2S`.
+On the front of the chipset we see it is labeled as `Model: WB2S`.
 A quick Google search will lead us to [the WB2S datasheet provided by Tuya](https://developer.tuya.com/en/docs/iot/wb2s-module-datasheet?id=K9ghecl7kc479).

 {{< imagelink src=/img/merkury_smart_plug/chipset_front.jpg link=/img/merkury_smart_plug/chipset_front.jpg position=center caption="Front of controller with Model: W2BS" >}}